Peckmore/NetEx/README.md

 A full list of all releases is available on the [Releases](https://github.com/Peckmore/NetEx/releases) tab on GitHub.

+A complete changelog can also be found [here](https://github.com/Peckmore/NetEx/blob/main/CHANGELOG.md).

 ## 🔢 Versioning

 **NetEx** use [Semantic Versioning](https://semver.org) for all packages.